emerleite/node-database-cleaner/Readme.md

 Node.js Database Cleaner
 ========================
 The simplest way to clean your database.
-Removes all data.
-Starting only with mongodb, but will support mainstream databases.

 Say you're doing test cases.
 How can you clean up your data after each test run?
 With Database Cleaner you can simply do it with one line of code.